Caleb-Ellis/rh-parser-microservice/README.md

-# Request Header Parser Microservice
+# Request Header Parser API

-**FCC Back-End certificate - Request Header Parser Microservice** <br>
+Retrieves the IP address, language and operating system of the user's browser.

 >**User Story:** I can get the IP address, language and operating system for my browser.<br>

-Head to https://ce-rh-parser-microservice.herokuapp.com/ for live demo.